hotkit/rask/README.md

 * It will not try to efficiently send changes to a file.
 * We will not try to optimise memory usage or disk usage for rask.
 * We will not secure the connections between nodes -- they will be neither authenticated or encrypted.
 If a deployment requires nodes to communicate over a non-trusted and insecure network (e.g. the Internet) the a VPN should be used so the nodes can assume safe transit.
+* We will not support large files on 32 builds.

 All of these can be features once the MVP has been released.